klaertus/Secret_hat/README.md

 ### Reset

 There are three resetting modes :
-* Mode 1 : reset only all configuration, and deletes all messages
+* Mode 1 : reset all configuration, and delete all messages
-* Mode 2 : Delete all subsystem
+* Mode 2 : delete all subsystem
-* Mode 3 : Only block the Secret Hat (only for main password)
+* Mode 3 : block the Secret Hat (only for main password)

 ### Personalization